-The supermaxi yacht Wild Oats XI, owned by Bob Oatley AO, is one of the fastest and most technologically advanced ocean racing yachts in the world.
+The supermaxi yacht Wild Oats XI, owned by the Oatley family, is one of the fastest and most technologically advanced ocean racing yachts in the world.
 Her record in Australia¹s international offshore classic, the Rolex Sydney Hobart Race, is evidence of that.

 This sleek, 30-metre (100ft) long ocean racing thoroughbred is undisputedly the most successful yacht in the 69-year history of the arduous event.
 Her helmsman, Mark Richards, is recognised as the race¹s most successful skipper.

 Wild Oats XI¹s success went further in the most recent Hobart race when she claimed a record-breaking eighth win.
 Her line honours achievement in 2014 saw her beat the previous record of seven line honours which was achieved by Morna (later renamed Kurrewa IV) over 14 years ¬ between 1946 and 1960.
 Wild Oats XI has claimed her eight line honours in just ten years.

 Wild Oats XI was launched only a matter of days before her first Rolex Sydney Hobart race in 2005, yet she proved to be so fast that she blasted her way to a rare triple crown ¬line honours, a race record time and victory on handicap.
 Her time for the 628 nautical mile course was 1 day, 18 hours, 40 minutes, and 10 seconds.

 Wild Oats XI’s average speed for that race was just under 15 knots.
 When it is realised that she is capable of speeds close to 35 knots, one can only imagine what her time might be should she ever see ideal weather conditions during this race.
 She could reach Hobart within 24 hours!